azuline/rose/README.md

   --help             Show this message and exit.

 Commands:
-  cache  Manage the cached metadata. fs     Manage the virtual library.
+  cache  Manage the read cache.
+  fs     Manage the virtual library.
 ```

 The virtual filesystem is mounted and unmounted by `rose fs mount` and
 `rose fs unmount` respectively.

-The read cache is force refreshed with `rose cache refresh`.
-The read cache can
-also be deleted with `rose cache clear`, though this should not be needed
-during normal operation.

 ## Configuration